Latitudeda/SITRI_pdk/docs/source/structure/index.rst

 * ``technology``

-    * Store the technology setting which matched the IMECAS SiN design rules.
+    * Store the technology setting which matched the SITRI design rules.
 We recommend users not to change the settings in technology folder.

     * See chapter ``Technology setting`` for more specific definition.